Vegetable Gardens in Fire Zones: Growing Food Safely in Fire Country

 Why Vegetable Gardens Can Be Fire-Wise

-Vegetable gardens have several characteristics that work in your favor:
+Vegetable gardens have several characteristics that fire-smart landscaping guidance identifies as lower-risk:

 High moisture content: Actively growing vegetables are full of water.
-Tomatoes, squash, lettuce, peppers—these plants are 80 to 95 percent water.
+Tomatoes, squash, lettuce, and peppers are 80 to 95 percent water.
 They don't ignite easily, and they don't burn intensely.

 Low fuel load: Unlike dense shrubs that accumulate dead material over years, vegetable gardens are cleared and replanted seasonally.
 There's no buildup of dead wood, dry leaves, or dense thatch.